-In case of SFW HA, click Start > All Programs > Veritas > Veritas Cluster Server > Solutions Configuration Center or, on Windows 2012 operating systems, from the Apps menu to start the Solutions Configuration Center (SCC).
+In case of SFW HA, open the Solutions Configuration Center from the Apps menu.
 In the SCC, click the Solutions tab, expand High Availability Configuration Wizards, and click the Launch button for the Oracle Agent Configuration Wizard.

-- 2 On the Welcome panel click Next. - On the Wizard Options panel, select Create service group and click Next. - On the Service Group Configuration panel, use the following fields as appropriate:
+- 2 On the Welcome panel click Next. - 3 On the Wizard Options panel, select Create service group and click Next. - On the Service Group Configuration panel, use the following fields as appropriate: